Sony A6300 Comparison Review

-The Sony A6300 has a Camera Elo of 2704.
+Is the Sony A6300 a good camera?
+The A6300 has a Camera Elo of 2697.
 This rating puts the A6300 among the top 30 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the A6300 falls among the top 10 percent.
+In terms of its sensor size category (APS cameras), the A6300 ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Mirrorless system camera|

 |24 MP, APS-C Sensor|

 |3.0" LCD, 922k dots|

 |Tilting screen (no touchscreen)|

 |120 x 67 x 49 mm, 404 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.